ethereum/go-ethereum/docs/_vulnerabilities/vulnerabilities.md

     - Denial-of-service via p2p networking, whereby portions of the network could be made inaccessible due to crashes or resource consumption.

-Historically, vulnerabilities in `geth` predominantly been of the second type, where the health of the network is a concern, rather than individual node operators.
+In most cases so far, vulnerabilities in `geth` have been of the second type, where the health of the network is a concern, rather than individual node operators.
 For such issues, we reserve the right to silently patch and ship fixes in new releases.